tiy-durham-fe-cohort4/resources/cheat-sheets/design-guidelines.md

 ## Padding / margins

-- Almost everything shoudl be padded
+- Almost everything should be padded
 - Never have content crowded right up against the edge of its container
 - Use padding (or margins) rather than borders to create visual separation